A Hybrid Graph Neural Network for Enhanced EEG-Based Depression Detection: Methodology

 \subsubsection{Construction of CGNN}

-Previous researchers have identified several common abnormal patterns that indicate depression, which are shared by most patients and remain stable over time\cite{2015fcdepr}.
-The existence of these common abnormalities greatly raises the probability of depression.
-To uncover these common abnormal patterns, we design a fixed graph connection.

-However, due to the brain's complexity and the unclear mechanisms of depression, direct definition of the fixed graph connections is difficult.
-Therefore, instead of attempting to define the fixed graph connection, we make it learnable through an adjacency matrix.
-This matrix enables the model to explore the common graph connection from the training data automatically.
+The existence of common abnormalities greatly raises the probability of depression.
+To uncover these common abnormal patterns, we design a common graph structure.
+However, the brain's complexity and the unclear mechanisms of depression make it challenging to define common graph connections directly.
+Therefore, instead of defining common graph connections, we make them learnable via an adjacency matrix, as inspired by \cite{dgcnn}.
+This matrix enables the model to explore the common graph connections from the training data automatically.
 Once training is complete, the matrix becomes fixed and will be applied to all input instances.
-The common adjacency matrix can be denoted as ${\boldsymbol{A}}_{C}\in {\mathbb{R}}^{N \times N}$.
+The common adjacency matrix is denoted as ${\boldsymbol{A}}_{C}\in {\mathbb{R}}^{N \times N}$.
+ReLU function is applied to $\boldsymbol{A}_C$ to ensure that all its elements are non-negative.